flashbots/suave-specs/specs/rigil/computor.md

 ### Suave Transaction

-The final home of compute results and intentionally leaked data from confidential compute requests is a SUAVE transaciton, see [🔗 SUAVE chain](./suave-chain.md) specs for more details
+The final home of compute results and intentionally leaked data from confidential compute requests is a SUAVE transaction, see [🔗 SUAVE chain](./suave-chain.md) specs for more details

 ```go
 type SuaveTransaction struct {